GabeCordo/acyclic-networks-depreciated/docs/reference.md

 ### Routing

 ![Packet Routing](https://github.com/GabeCordo/scms-protocol/blob/master/docs/diagrams/flow.png)
+The above diagram is a simplified overview of the routing procedure, segmented into identifiable zones used by reponse codes of the protocol post-completion.

+#### Preliminary Phase
+The preliminary-phase comprises of computationaly intesive node operations that maintain the security and anonymous nature of the connected routing network.
+Hence, the nodes within this ficitcoious-region are controlled by the SCMS team, meaning that 3rd-party nodes installed on possibly unsecure devices do not have control over the business-logic regions of the routing protocol.

+##### Balancers (BL)
+The notion of a blancer should be trivial, (in essence) the purpose being to: (1) conceal the origin-ip of the entry nodes that communicate with the indexers, (2) reduce the traffic flow into any given entry-gateway, and (3) allow for non-critical nodes to be easily changable over an interval of n-time.

+It is important to not confuse balancers as being the entry-way into the SCMS routing network.
+While they are the first node within the routing segment, they do not contribute to computing routing-pathways or verifying requests (which are done by entries and indexers dicussed in the next segments).
+They are incharge of distributing traffic to entries with a lower request-queue and mitigating overload attempts by devices attempting to connect to the network.
+In later of the framework, balancer nodes were also in-charge of enforcing the "advanced-syntax" used by SCMS, dropping connections that have attempted to queue invalid requests.

+###### Node Requirments
+1. Concealing the Origin-IP of Entries
+- Origin-IPs are the only nodes with authorization to contact the Indexers.
+- Avoid making the IPs of nodes that control logical-functionalities public.
+- If the Entries-IP is concealed, traffic cannot be snooped to find the Indexers-IP.
+2. Reducing Traffic Flow into Entires
+- Nodes (by default) monitor for queue overloads, reduces the chance of entries being forced to dump/ignore requests.
+- Balancers maintain a manifest of all traffic flowing into each entry, Entries with reduced-traffic are preffered for request processing.
+3. Balancer Swapping
+- The balancers are non-crictial with respect to network logic as they act as relays into the network.
+This means that they can be swapped, retired, or added onto the network without needing to distrupt SCMS logical functionality.

+##### Entries (EN)
+Entries are the first logical-component of the network, alternativly reffered to as "entry-gateways" or "entry-nodes" into the SCMS.
+Unlike balancers, these are logically-intensive components that: (1) receive validated request from balancers, (2) pattern-match the request to a given routine, (3) request a pathway, entry, or retreival from an Indexer, and (4) send the processed request with routing-headers into the network.
+Entries are the glue or "conductors" that mitigate the responisbilites of nodes at all layers of the SCMS, hence, why it is important to maintaing there anonyminity with balancers.
+If an entry is leaked or discovered by an individual, the network is not compramised but the node must be retired to risk snooping for connections to Indexers, Route-Stops, etc.

+##### Indexers (IN)
+Indexers are the heart of data-collection within the network.
+Similar to a Certificate Authority, there origional operations was to monitor IP-ID associations the have been logged, and their associative public-keys to facilitate "pathways" to follow within the advanced-syntax.
+This responisiblity has been expanded to observing the ongoing pathways of packets and verifying each received packet is from an "ordered" routing-phase node.
+This will be described in further detail under the packet-relay section of this documentation.

+###### Indexers Designation
+Both designations must be paired in order to communicate sensitive data in a P2P transmision.
+1. ID-IP Association Authority (IDP)
+- Handle requests for ID/IP lookups, insertions, and deletions.
+- Maintiain an Public-Key association to an ID that is used to protect information to them or protect the IP they must send a packet too in the next sequence of the route.
+This is so that the next IP in the routing sequence can be seen by the ID that must transmit the packet.
+- Generate new pathways
+2. Pathway Verification Authority (PAT)
+- Once a node has received a packet, they will verify the origin of the packet is apart of the Pathway given by the ID-IP Association.
+- NOTE: while it may seem the PAT has less-respinsibilites, it must facilitate verifications with N nodes of a given pathway.
+This is a significant increase in-contrast to a IDP with one-transmition per pathway

+#### Routing Phase

+##### Route-Stop (RN)

+#### Post-Transfer Phase

+#### Exit(EX)
+---

 ### Shotgunning <span style="color:blue">*[future]*</span>
 The process of sending messages over a pre-determined interval with independent routed paths.
 This will make